Real-Time Data Exchange (RTDE) Guide

 An update to the CON/EE inputs respectively.

-The <variable>s are packaged/serialized binary and match the type specified by the SETUP_OUTPUTS or SETUP_INPUTS requests return.
+The <variable>s are packaged/serialized binary and match the type returned by the SETUP_OUTPUTS or SETUP_INPUTS requests.

 Direction: Bilateral